2011 Real Salt Lake season: Miscellany

-Allocation Ranking
+Allocation ranking

 Real Salt Lake is in the #8 position in the MLS Allocation Ranking.
 The allocation ranking is the mechanism used to determine which MLS club has first priority to acquire a U.S. National Team player who signs with MLS after playing abroad, or a former MLS player who returns to the league after having gone to a club abroad for a transfer fee.
 A ranking can be traded, provided that part of the compensation received in return is another club's ranking.

-International Roster Spots
+International roster spots

 Real Salt Lake possesses 6 international roster spots.
 Each club in Major League Soccer is allocated 8 international roster spots, which can be traded.
 The club dealt one spot permanently to Colorado Rapids on 29 June 2005 and dealt another spot permanently to Chivas USA on 24 November 2004.
 The club also dealt a spot to Kansas City on 23 February 2010 but use of that roster spot was for the 2010 season only.

 There is no limit on the number of international slots on each club's roster.
 The remaining roster slots must belong to domestic players.
 For clubs based in the United States, a domestic player is either a U.S. citizen, a permanent resident (green card holder) or the holder of other special status (e.g., refugee or asylum status).

-Future Draft Pick Trades
+Future draft pick trades

 Future picks acquired: 2012 SuperDraft conditional pick acquired from Chivas USA.